kubecost/docs/availability-tiers.md

-The notion of Availability Tiers impact both recommendations and health ratings in the Kubecost oroduct.
-For example, production jobs receive higher resource request recommendations than dev workload.
+Availability Tiers impact capacity recommendations, health ratings and more in the Kubecost product.
+As an example, production jobs receive higher resource request recommendations than dev workloads.
+Another example is health scores for high availability workloads are heavily penalized for not having multiple replicas availabile.

 Today our product supports the following tiers: